MZGuo-lab/Vascularized_human_organoids/README.md

 # Vascularized_human_organoids

-This repository contains code for analyses of scRNA-seq of vascularized human organoids.
+This repository contains code used for the analyses of scRNA-seq of vascularized human organoids.